josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🧿_fcdo_data_signatures.md

 - inform protection priorities
 - anchor analysis under uncertainty

 They are the calcaneus lines you read *before* deciding where the pressure came from.

 ---

-## 📡 Cross-References

-- 🐉 It’s Not Always Daddy Dragon — comfort-villain bias
-- 📿 Vulnerable Data Populations at FCDO — who bears the risk
-- 🧟‍♀️ Residual Shadows at FCDO — afterlife exploitation
-- 🧿 Attribution as Narrative Attack Surface — spoofability
-- 🦑 CRAKEN System — reflexive load mapping

----